push-based/deprecation-manager/packages/deprecation-crawler/docs/rxjs-tutorial.md

 Every now and than go to your config file and anopt rename the groupnames or matchers as you like.

-The grouping mechanism helps with 2 gefauts, `ungrouped` and `helath-check`.
+- 💡 The grouping mechanism helps with 2 gefauts, `ungrouped` and `helath-check`.
   `ungrouped` can be used to decide later on a group but have it "marked as todo" and `helath-check` can be used to validate your deprecations.

 4. Output Formatter
 √ Update Formatted Output?
 (Y/n) · true
 You will generate the default output formats.
 Edit the config.json to change them.

+- 💡 The group-based output is very useful to provide static content for your users.
+You can put any static markdorw in the file and the formatting process will keep the linked deprecations up to date at the top of the file as hidden commens.

 5. Sync Repository
 √ Repo Update?
 (Y/n) · true